Resource Type: Blogs

 As it evolves into an increasingly digital and inclusive space, the beauty industry is shedding its women-only focus, pushed by changing social norms across the world.
 The male grooming segment has been steadily on the rise and diversifying beyond shaving products and basic hygiene items, as more and more men look to enhance their looks and take care of their skin, hair and body.

-According to GWI, beauty and cosmetics emerged as the fastest-growing interest among male consumers, increasing by more than a fifth between 2018 and 2021.
+Beauty and cosmetics emerged as the fastest-growing interest among male consumers, increasing by more than a fifth between 2018 and 2021.
 It peaked in 2020, during Covid-19 lockdowns, just as females’ interest in the category began to show signs of slowing down, likely influenced by the reduction of socializing and the lack of activities outside the home.
-And this enthusiasm is translating into growth for the segment: the male grooming market, which has been expanding steadily for the past five years (barring a pandemic dip), is expected to grow by 2.2% this year, led by developing economies including China, Brazil and India (Vogue).

 1. Gen Z is leading the change